 * Divergence between Germany and France widens

-* Euro zone PMIs point to Q4 growth of 0.2 pct
+* PMIs point to Q4 growth of 0.2 pct

-* Better growth reassuring in euro zone, but recovery
+* Better growth reassuring, but recovery lopsided - Markit

 Markit's Flash Eurozone Composite Purchasing Managers' Index